Advokatfirmaet Hjort AS

-Hjort is one of the most highly profiled law firms in Norway with respect to litigation and arbitration.
-17 of the firm’s lawyers, and 14 out of a total 35 partners, are Supreme Court barristers.
+Hjort is the most sought after firm in Norway for their expertise in litigation and arbitration.
+Hjort has fifteen lawyers that are admitted to present before the Norwegian Supreme Court.
 Every year the firm handles a large number of disputes by means of litigation and arbitration in all areas of business law, and its lawyers are regularly appointed as arbitrators in ad hoc tribunals.

 ■ Disclosure and information requirements

 ■ Flagging rules, mandatory offers, and other duties that the acquisition of securities may give rise to